lfarroco/oop-ffi/README.md

 instance Worker WorkerInstance
 ```

-## Still lacks:
+# Current Issues:
-- Support methods that return nullable values
+- Lacks support methods that return nullable values
-- Support union types for arguments
+- Lacks support union types for arguments
-- Support for record arguments with optional properties
+- Lacks support for record arguments with optional properties
+- You need to import the library and run it somewhere to get the output, then copy it into a file.
+A CLI workflow would be better.